anamikapoyil04/NCEI-Earthquakes/README.md

 ## Introduction

-This package is the outcome of the Mastering Software Development in R Capstone.
+This package is the Week 6 assignment of the course "Mastering Software Development in R Capstone".

 ### Description